baltej223/dukedb/README.md

 ./main -self-addr "localhost:8001" -self-node-id "b" -peer-addr "localhost:8000" -peer-node-id "a" -delay 2 -api-at ":9001" -replication-factor 3 & \
 ```
 ## Parameters definition:

+### Node independent params (Params which are needed by all the seed and non seed nodes):
+- `-self-addr`            : The address at which the node will listen information from other nodes.
+- `-self-node-id`         : The id of the node which will be used for communication and identification.
+- `-seed-node=true`       : Only the seed node should receive this as true.
+- `-api-at`               : The address of the client facing API, The address at which the client will send GET/PUT to node.
+- `-replication-factor`   : The number of nodes that must be storing the same key at once as backup.
+MAKE SURE ITS SAME FOR THE CLUSTER.
+Default = 1.

+### Node dependent params (Params which are needed by only non seed nodes):
+- `-peer-node-id` : Seed node's ID.
+- `-peer-addr`    : Seed node's `-self-address`.
+- `-delay`        : The time to wait before joining the cluster.
+> [!NOTE]
+> `-delay` is optional, but recommended, cause the seed node might just have started, and might be initialising, at the momment, it can be anything between 2->10 (seconds)

 ## Contributing
 Its a rather new project, any types of contribution, bug reports, features, and changes are accepted.